-- Due to the pronounced supply cuts by OPEC, oil output in FY'23 averaged 102.1 mb/d, representing only a 0.7 mb/d increase compared to Q4'22. - OPEC+ announced an extension and deepening of cuts in Q1'24.
-This, coupled with an Artic blast that shut down production in parts of North America, caused a sharp decline in global oil supply in Q1'24 (with an estimated 1.2 mb/d decline compared to Q4'23).
-However, for FY'24 world oil supply is projected to expand by 770 kb/d, averaging 102.9 mb/d.
-Non-OPEC+ production is expected to rise by 1.6 mb/d, while OPEC+ output is forecast to fall 820 kb/d, assuming existing voluntary curbs remain in place.
-In FY'25, global growth could accelerate to 1.6 mb/d and reach a new record of 104.5 mb/d.
-Non-OPEC+ is forecast to lead gains for a third straight year, rising by 1.4 mb/d.
-The United States is anticipated to dominate supply expansion for this year and the next, accounting for over 84% and 35% of overall growth, respectively, with other non-OPEC+ producers such as Brazil, Guyana, and Canada also making significant contributions.
-This additional oil supply should support the product tankers market, allowing consuming nations to rebuild depleted inventories. - The potential for disruptions to Middle Eastern supplies due to a widening of the conflict between Israel and Hamas, are variables which are hard to estimate, but which must be closely monitored, since they could have a major impact on the above supply picture.
+Due to the pronounced supply cuts by OPEC, oil output in FY'23 averaged 102.2 mb/d, representing only a 0.8 mb/d increase compared to Q4'22.

+- For FY'24 world oil supply is projected to expand by 0.77 mb/d, averaging 103.0 mb/d.
+Non-OPEC+ production is expected to rise by 1.5 mb/d, while OPEC+ output is forecast to fall 0.74 mb/d, assuming existing voluntary cuts remain in place. - In FY'25, global gains could accelerate to 1.8 mb/d and reach, with supply reaching a new record of 104.8 mb/d.
+For the third year running, non-OPEC+ is forecast to lead gains, adding 1.5 mb/d.
+If voluntary OPEC+ cuts that were extended and deepened from 1Q24 stay in place, the alliance's output could rise by a relatively modest 340 kb/d. - The United States is anticipated to dominate supply expansion for this year and the next, accounting for around 96% and 32% of overall growth, respectively, with other non-OPEC+ producers such as Brazil, Guyana, and Canada also making significant contributions.
+This additional oil supply should support the product tankers market, allowing consuming nations to rebuild depleted inventories. - The potential for disruptions to Middle Eastern supplies due to a widening of the conflict between Israel and Hamas, could have a major impact on the above supply picture.

-Despite prolonged OPEC+ cuts, a benign oil supply picture is expected for next year thanks to continued production growth from the USA, Brazil and other non-OPEC+ countries,
+Despite prolonged OPEC+ cuts, a benign oil supply picture is expected for next year thanks to continued production growth from the USA, Brazil and other non-OPEC+ countries.